Loyal Lusitanian Legion: Organisation and uniform

 Each battalion included 1,000 men in 10 companies.
 The artillery corps was a battery with six field guns and 80 men.
 When the LLL was disbanded, the 1st battalion became the 7th Caçadores and the 2nd battalion the 8th Caçadores.
 The 9th Caçadores was organized with the rest of the Legion's men.

-Uniforms

 As a light infantry unit, the Loyal Lusitanian Legion received green uniforms similar to those of the British rifles regiments.
 Furthermore, green was the livery colour of the Portuguese Royal House of Braganza, to whom the Legion remained loyal.